75 (Mostly) Free, Fun, and Cheap Things to Do with Kids

 Toss in keeping kids entertained, off electronics, and doing it cheaply?
 Yeah, sure – just add “finding world peace” to that, no problem!

-I promise you though – it’s actually easier than it sounds.
-There are a ton of cheap things to do with kids, especially when you research the free options your city has to offer or think back to the games you played as a kid.
+I promise you, though – it’s easier than it sounds.
+There are a ton of inexpensive things to do with kids, especially when you research the free options your city has to offer or think back to the games you played as a kid.

-I’ve pulled together a list of activities to do with your kids that won’t break the bank.
-While most of the stuff for kids to do is free, some are just cheaper options to try if you can plan ahead:
+I’ve pulled together a list of some fun things to do with your kids.
+While most of the stuff for kids to do is free, some are just cheaper options to try if you can plan.

 Family Fun Things to Do

 - Plan the perfect family vacation.
-It’s the perfect way to not only teach your kids to daydream and travel, but to set goals, research, and learn about new places.
-Not to mention, they’ll learn to save up for things like vacations and pay in cash instead of credit cards.
+It’s the ideal way to not only teach your kids to daydream and travel, but to set goals, research, and learn about the best places.
+Not to mention, they’ll learn to save up for things like family vacations and pay in cash instead of credit cards.

 - Teach your kids how to braid hair.
-There are some crazy braiding videos out there on YouTube if you want to get really fancy.
-I learned to braid as a kid and it’s a skill that’s come in very handy with two daughters.
+There are some crazy braiding videos out there on YouTube if you want to get fancy.
+I learned to braid as a kid, and it’s a skill that’s come in very handy with two daughters.

 - Teach your kids a new skill or hobby that you love.
-Whether it’s playing the guitar, baking or painting, your kids will cherish the time you’ve spent teaching them something you love.
+Whether it’s playing the guitar, baking, financial literacy or painting, your kids will cherish the time you’ve spent teaching them something you love.

 - Train your dog to do new tricks.
-This is a great way to get kids to interact and bond with the family pet and to learn what it takes to train a dog.
+Training your dog is a great way to get kids to interact and bond with the family pet and to learn what it takes.

 - Set up a lemonade stand.
 Have everyone in the family chip in some elbow grease to get the lemonade stand up and running.
 From picking up ingredients to making signs, everyone can contribute and work towards a common goal.
 Then celebrate your earnings by spending it by using it to take everyone out for ice cream!

 - Have a field day in the backyard.
-Create an awesome obstacle course in your backyard with stuff from your house and garage.
+Create an excellent obstacle course in your yard with stuff from your house and garage.
 Invite some friends over and make it into a competition for cheap prizes.

 - Have a family potluck.
 Have each member of the family cook their signature dish and enjoy!

 - Play a family game of Chopped.
-With oddball ingredients from the pantry, have family members face off in a cooking competition to see who can whip their ingredients into an amazing meal.
+With oddball ingredients from the pantry, have family members face off in a cooking competition to see who can whip their ingredients into a fantastic dirt cheap meal.

 - Family board game night.
 Rotate who gets to pick the game for the night.

 - Create a scavenger hunt.
 There are some great scavenger hunt ideas online.
 One I saw recently listed close to 100 objects, each with a point value.
-You then had to take photos of the items you found over the course of 3 months and see who wins at the end.
+You then had to take photos of the items you found over three months and see who wins at the end.

 - Challenge each other to a riddle contest.
 See who can stump the other.
 There are some classics out there that your kids won’t know yet – take advantage of it!

 - Host a funny family Olympics.
-Have events like finding a grape buried in whip cream without using your hands; a egg/spoon race; and passing the balloon from one person to another without using your limbs.
+Have events like finding a grape buried in whip cream without using your hands, an egg/spoon race, and passing the balloon from one person to another without using your limbs.
 There are a ton of crazy fun group/team games that don’t have to cost a lot.
 Top it all off with some homemade yogurt lid medals a la the office Olympics episode of The Office:

 - Find a local park that does movies during the summer.
 Several of our local parks do Movies on the Hill nights once a month.
-They show family friendly, recent movies that are great to take a picnic and some blankets to.
+They show family-friendly, recent movies that are great to take a picnic and some blankets to relax in a nice, green space.
+Plus, you can let the young kids hit the play area to blow off some steam before the movie starts.

 Fun places to go with kids

 Getting out of the house doesn’t have to cost a ton.
-There are tons of cheap places to go with kids, it’s just a matter of finding them.
-Ask other parents and neighbors about fun things to do near you.
-Here are some fun place to go with kids that won’t break the bank:
+There are lots of cheap places to go with kids, and it’s just a matter of finding them.
+Ask other parents and neighbors about fun things to do near you today.
+Here are some fun place to go with kids that won’t break the your piggy bank:

 - Sign up for a free kids’ bowling program.
 We signed up for the Kids Bowl Free program this summer, and so far the kids love it!
-They get 2 free games every day from June 1st to August 31st.
+They get two free games every day from June 1st to August 31st.
 We just have to pay for shoe rental.
 Plus, they offer great discounts and a family pass if you want to bowl with them.
+Bowling is also the perfect thing to do with your friends – just get them to sign up for their kids as well!

 - Visit the pound – just to look!
 If you’re not sure you can visit the pound without coming home with a new pet, maybe this one’s not for you.
 Otherwise, it’s a fun way to play with some animals, especially if you don’t currently have a dog or cat.

 - Seek out a new park.
-We have so many parks in our area, it’s crazy.
-Everything from parks with water fountains for the kids to run through, to biking and hiking trails.
-Find a new one that you haven’t been to and explore.
-Our park systems also hosts a lot of free kids’ events that are a ton of fun.
-Last fall they had a big event where they had marshmallow roasting, leaf piles to jump in, crafts and tram rides.
+It’s crazy how many parks we have in our area.
+We have everything including splash pad, tennis courts, biking and miles of trails.
+Make it a goal to find a new one that you haven’t been to and explore, whether it’s a local or national parks system.
+Our park systems also host a lot of free kid activities that are a ton of fun.
+Last fall, they had a big event where they had marshmallow roasting, leaf piles to jump in, crafts, and tram rides.
 It was fun for both the kids and us.

 - Visit your local children’s museum.
-Check Groupon for discounts to a kid’s museum near you.
-This is one you might have to plan out a bit more, and only go when you have discounts, but it’s worth it with the cost you’ll save.
+Check Groupon for discounts to a kid’s museum, botanical gardens, or zoo near you.
+You might have to plan this activity in advance, and only go when you have discounts, but it’s worth it with the cost you’ll save.
+Don’t forget to keep an eye out for free admission days as well.

 - Check Groupon for activities.
 Groupon runs some great deals, and they often have sales on top of it so you can stack the savings.
-Don’t forget to go through your Ebates link as well for even more savings!
+Don’t forget to go through your Rakuten (formerly Ebates) link as well for even more savings!
+Find discounts to everything from pony rides to live entertainment in the “Things to Do” section of the Groupon site.

-- FInd free seasonal local activities.
-There are always a ton of free or cheap family activities around the holidays.
-From sled riding to cookie walks, check online to see what you can find.
+- Find free seasonal local activities.
+There are always a ton of free (or small fee) family activities around the holidays.
+From sled riding to cookie walks and free tours, check online to see what you can find.
+A free local event is a fun way to check out a new great place with friends without it costing a ton!

 - Give geocaching a try.
 Geocaching is similar to a treasure hunt using GPS coordinates to find a buried prize.
 All you need is a phone with GPS and some shoes fit for hiking.
 Learn more at geocaching.com.

-- Take a night time walk around the neighborhood.
-It’s the perfect time to explore the neighborhood from a new perspective.
+- Take a nighttime walk around the neighborhood.
+It’s the perfect time to explore the community from a new perspective.
 Teach your kids about nocturnal animals and reasons why we shouldn’t be afraid of the dark.
+It’s the perfect place to have fun without actually leaving your neighborhood!

 - Go for a bike ride.
-Find a riding trail, sidewalks in your neighborhood, anywhere that’s got a beautiful view and bring a picnic lunch.
+Find a riding trail, sidewalks in your neighborhood, anywhere that’s got a beautiful view, and bring a picnic lunch.
+Stop a picnic tables for lunch and a stretch.

 - Volunteer to get into local events for free.
-Love visiting the county fair but don’t want to pay for excessive ticket costs.
-Volunteer to help out.
-Volunteers get tickets to the events, as well as other perks such as drinks, meals and free parking.
+I love visiting the county fair but don’t want to pay for high ticket costs — volunteer to help out.
+Volunteers get tickets to the special events, as well as other perks such as drinks, meals, and free parking.

 - Find a local fireworks display or parade.
-This is one of our favorites.
-There’s a great spot about 2 miles from our house where we can plunk down on the side of the road and have an amazing viewpoint every Fourth of July.
+The local Fourth of July fireworks are one of our favorites.
+There’s a great spot about 2 miles from our house where we can plunk down on the side of the road and have a fantastic viewpoint every Fourth of July.
 The kids love it, and we make an evening of it.

 - Have a picnic.
-I’m not sure why, but the thought of sandwiches without crusts, eaten while sitting on a blanket in the park is completely thrilling for my kids.
-It’s an easy win though, and I’ll take it!
+I’m not sure why, but the thought of sandwiches without crusts, eaten while sitting on a blanket in the park, is utterly thrilling for my kids.
+It’s an easy win, though, and I’ll take it!

 - Get a cheap pass to the local pool (or find a friend with one).
-Most community pools offer early bird discounts, as well as senior citizen discounts.
-Plan ahead to purchase your pass early next year, and make sure to cash flow it.
+Most community pools offer early-bird discounts, as well as senior citizen discounts.
+Plan to purchase your pass early next year, and make sure to cash flow it.

 - Find discount passes to the zoo.
 Check with your employer to see if they offer discounted passes.
-If not, there are usually some to be found through your grocery store or a local bank.
+If not, you can often find discounted zoo tickets through your grocery store or a local bank.
+Don’t forget to take a selfie with the polar bears!

-- Visit the library.
-Our new library is amazing – it’s got a cafe inside it!
-They also do all sorts of awesome activities, such as tutoring, getting kids ready for kindergarten, and my favorite, a show and tell series.
-We recently dropped into one where they brought in a live fox and we learned about their environment, what they eat, and got to see him in action.
-So much fun!
+- Visit the local library.
+Our new library is terrific – it’s got a cafe inside it!
+The library is the perfect place to go when bored – they also do all sorts of awesome activities.
+Free story time, tutoring, getting kids ready for kindergarten, and my favorite, a show and tell series.
+We recently dropped into one where they brought in a live fox, and we learned about their environment, what they eat, and got to see him in action.
+So much fun for both young and older kids alike!

 - Find a local fountain to go play in.
-Our city has 3 different local water fountains for the kids to play in, and they love it.
-It’s completely free, and a nice change of pace from the backyard.
+Our city has three different local water fountains for the kids to play in, and they love it.
+It’s completely free, and a nice change of pace from the backyard, and is one of the coolest things to do near us (literally).

 - Visit a local astronomy park.
 I didn’t even know that these existed until we stumbled upon one recently.
 They host all sorts of fun events at night and give you a chance to view meteor showers, stars, and other heavenly bodies through a telescope.